groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dwf-to-pps.md

         - icon: "far fa-file-DWF"
           title: " About DWF File Format"
           content: |
-            Design Web Format (DWF) represents 2D/3D drawing in compressed format for viewing, reviewing or printing design files.
-It contains graphics and text as part of design data and reduce the size of the file due to its compressed format.
+            Design Web Format (DWF) represents 2D/3D drawing in compressed format for viewing, reviewing, or printing design files.
+It contains graphics and text as part of design data and reduces the size of the file due to its compressed format.
 The reduced file size makes the distribution and communication of rich design data efficient.
 DWF doesn't require the recipient to know about the usage of CAD software that created the original drawing.
-The contents of DWF file format can be simple and include just a single sheet or complex enough to have fonts, color, and images.

           link: "https://docs.fileformat.com/cad/dwf/"

     format:
         # format loop
-        - icon: "far fa-file-PPS"
+        - icon: "far fa-file-powerpoint"
           title: " About PPS File Format"
           content: |
             PPS, PowerPoint Slide Show, files are created using Microsoft PowerPoint for Slide Show purpose.
 PPS file reading and creation is supported by Microsoft PowerPoint 97-2003.
 The more latest version of this file format is PPSX which is based on Office OpenXML standards.
 PPS files can still be read by latest versions of Microsoft PowerPoint, but newly created files can only be saved in PPSX file format.
 When a PPS file is shared with another user and opened, it starts as Powerpoint show unlike PPT file which opens in editable mode.

           link: "https://docs.fileformat.com/presentation/pps/"